Maprosoft/maprosoft-confluence/README.md

 Fill in the macro fields as follows:

-* url: This is the URL where [Maproweb](http://www.maprosoft.com/maproweb.html) is running.
+* maproweb-url: This is the URL where [Maproweb](http://www.maprosoft.com/maproweb.html) is running.
 * mapApi: Select the type of map system to use - GoogleMaps or MapQuest.
 * showMapToolbar: Indicates whether to show a toolbar allowing the control of certain features.
 [More info](http://www.maprosoft.com/api-reference.html#showMapToolbar).
 * showStackToolbar: This only has effect if showMapToolbar is true.
 If this is set to true, then the 'Stack Toolbar' will be chosen, otherwise a regular toolbar will be chosen.
 [More info](http://www.maprosoft.com/api-reference.html#showStackToolbar).